erlang/erlang-org/_posts/2022-04-20-faster-rand.md

 X1 = (A * X0) rem P
 ```

-To avoid bignum operations the product `A * X0` must fit in 59 bits.
+To avoid bignum operations the product `A * X0`
-The classical paper "Tables of Linear Congruential Generators of
+must fit in 59 bits.
+The classical paper "Tables of
-Different Sizes and Good Lattice Structure" by Pierre L'Ecuyer
+Linear Congruential Generators of Different Sizes and
+Good Lattice Structure" by Pierre L'Ecuyer lists two generators
-listed two generators that were 35 bit, that is, an LCG
+that are 35 bit, that is, an LCG with `P`&nbsp;=&nbsp;2<sup>35</sup>
-with `P` = 2<sup>35</sup> and an MCG with P being a prime number
+and an MCG with P being a prime number just below 2<sup>35</sup>.
-just below 2<sup>35</sup>.
-These were the largest generators
+These were the largest generators to be found that did not
-to be found that did not overflow 59 bits.
+overflow 59 bits.

 The speed of the LCG is very good.
 The MCG less so since it has
 to do an integer division by `rem`, but thanks to `P` being